 Donald Trump and JD Vance snubbed for Dick Cheney’s funeral

-• Donald Trump and JD Vance were notably absent from Dick Cheney's funeral, which was attended by key political figures including President Biden and former President Bush.
-This exclusion underscores the ongoing tensions between Trump and the Cheney family, reflecting a significant rift within the Republican Party.
+• Donald Trump and JD Vance were notably snubbed from Dick Cheney's funeral, reflecting a significant rift within the Republican Party, particularly between Trump and the Cheney family.

 — via World Pulse Now AI Editorial System